Aloyfarera/poi-indonesia/README.md

 ## Pipeline Automation

 Automation is key to maintaining an up-to-date and accurate Points of Interest database.
 This section introduces the automation techniques implemented in the project, ensuring a seamless and efficient data pipeline for continuous improvement.

-## Contributing

-Feel free to contribute to this project by forking and submitting a pull request.
-Make sure to follow the [code of conduct](CODE_OF_CONDUCT.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.